How do I use the LastPass app for Android?

 - Open the LastPass app for Android on your device.

-- Log in with your username and Master Password, then select Log In.
+- Log in with your email address and master password, then select Log In.

-- If prompted, complete steps for Multifactor Authentication (if enabled).
+If prompted, complete steps for multifactor authentication (if it is enabled on your account).

-For supported Android devices, you can set up and use Fingerprint authentication as a means of mobile account recovery if you ever forget your Master Password.
-Don't worry, if you choose to skip this step, you can set it up later in the LastPass app's Security settings.
+For supported Android devices, you can set up and use biometric authentication using facial recognition or fingerprint identification as a means of mobile account recovery if you ever forget your Master Password.
+Don't worry, if you choose to skip this step, you can set it up later in the LastPass Password Manager app's Security settings.
 Learn more about Android account recovery.

-You must log in to the LastPass app for Android with your username and Master Password before you can set up account recovery using Fingerprint authentication.
+You must log in to the LastPass Password Manager app for Android with your email address and master password before you can set up account recovery using biometric authentication.

 - Security Challenge to run an evaluation on all of your existing passwords.